jundalisay/superb/content/en/research/mao/quotations/chapter-31.md

 "Our Economic Policy" (January 23, 1934), Selected Works, Vol. I, p.
 142.*
 {{< /cite >}}

 In order to build a great socialist society it is of the utmost importance to arouse the broad masses of women to join in productive activity.
 Men and women must receive equal pay for equal work in production.
 Genuine equality between the sexes can only be realized in the process of the socialist transformation of society as a whole.

+{{< cite >}}
 Introductory note to "Women Have Gone to the Labour Front" (1955), The Socialist Upsurge in China's Countryside, Chinese ed., Vol. I.
+{{< /cite >}}

 With the completion of agricultural cooperation, many co-operatives are finding themselves short of labour.

 It has become necessary to arouse the great mass of women who did not work in the fields before to take their place on the labour front… China 's women are a vast reserve of labour power.
 This reserve should be tapped in the struggle to build a great socialist country.

+{{< cite >}}
 Introductory note to "Solving the Labour Shortage by Arousing the Women to Join in Production" (1955), The Socialist Upsurge in China's Countryside, Chinese ed., Vol. II.
+{{< /cite >}}

 Enable every woman who can work to take her place on the labour front, under the principle of equal pay for equal work.
 This should be done as quickly as possible.

+{{< cite >}}
 Introductory note to "On Widening the Scope of Women's Work in the Agricultural Co-operative Movement" (1955), The Socialist Upsurge in China's Countryside, Chinese ed., Vol. I.
+{{< /cite >}}